Skip to main content

 Moderate relevance

-Pays a lump sum on diagnosis of specific serious conditions.
-Often considered as a household cushion alongside primary cover, particularly for self-employed and chef-owner roles where the business cannot easily absorb a long recovery period from a serious illness diagnosis.
+Trauma cover pays a lump sum if you are diagnosed with one of a list of serious conditions.
+It is often considered as a financial cushion for the household alongside your main cover, and it can be particularly useful for self-employed chefs and chef-owners, whose business cannot easily absorb a long recovery period after a serious illness.

 Get Your Chef Life Insurance Quote